waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Principles
-- Trust The Game State: The game state data (especially `reachable` flags) is the ultimate source of truth.
+- Trust The Game State: The game state data (`reachable` flags, etc.) is the ultimate source of truth.
 - Systematic Navigation: Use agents for complex paths; use short, verifiable moves for simple repositions.
-- NPCs are Walls: NPCs are impassable obstacles.
+- NPCs are Walls: Treat all non-player sprites (except Pikachu) as impassable obstacles.
 - Two-Strikes Rule: If a path or interaction fails twice, re-evaluate assumptions before trying a third time.
+- Mark Defeated Trainers: Immediately mark any defeated trainer with a '☠️' emoji to avoid re-engaging.

 # Game Mechanics & Battle Intel
 - **Type Matchups (Verified):**
     - Grass is 4x effective vs. Rock/Ground (e.g., Geodude).
-    - Electric-type moves are 'not very effective' against Electric-type Pokémon (e.g., Pikachu vs. Voltorb).
+    - Electric-type moves are 'not very effective' against Electric-type Pokémon.
-    - Electric-type moves (THUNDERPUNCH) are 'not very effective' against Paras (Bug/Grass).
+    - Electric-type moves are 'not very effective' against Paras (Bug/Grass).
 - **Status Effects:**
     - Confusion wears off after battle.
-    - Poison-type Pokémon appear to be immune to being poisoned.
+    - Poison-type Pokémon are immune to being poisoned.
 - **EXP Share:** Only Pokémon in the party when the final opponent faints receive EXP.
-- **Level Cap EXP Gain:** Confirmed that Pokémon at the level cap do not gain EXP, even if the message appears.
+- **Level Cap EXP Gain:** Pokémon at the level cap do not gain EXP, even if the message appears.

-# Battle Strategy Insights
-- **Paralysis Strategy:** When a lead Pokémon is paralyzed, its Speed is severely reduced.
-Attempting to run is highly likely to fail and wastes turns.
-It is more efficient to fight immediately.
-(Insight from AI critique, T11016)

-# Campaign Log & Hypotheses
+# Current Hypotheses
+- **Hypothesis 1:** A full party is preventing me from receiving the Bulbasaur from Melanie.
+(Status: Testing)
+- **Hypothesis 2:** The path to the Cerulean Gym is blocked until I complete an event on a bridge to the north.
+(Status: Unverified, from AI hint)
-- **Hypothesis:** Wild Pokémon of the same species may have different movesets.
+- **Hypothesis 3:** Wild Pokémon of the same species may have different movesets.
 (Status: Unverified)

 # Agent Development & Testing
-- **`maze_solver_agent`:** Deleted.
-Fundamentally broken.
-- **`fossil_choice_advisor_agent`:** Deleted.
-Single-use agent no longer needed.
+- **`pathfinder_agent`:** Refined to treat all `<Object>` tags (except Pikachu) as impassable walls.
+This should improve its accuracy in cluttered areas.
+(Status: Refined, needs testing)
+- **`building_identifier_agent`:** Newly created to find key buildings in cities.
+(Status: Untested)
 - **`unseen_tile_navigator_agent`:** Verified as reliable.
 - **`battle_strategist_agent`:** Verified as reliable.
 - **`battle_switch_agent`:** Verified as reliable.
-- **`pathfinder_agent`:** Created to find paths to specific coordinates. **Status: Functional but requires refinement for complex obstacles.**
-- **`pikachu_path_adjuster_agent`:** Created to handle Pikachu's movement. **Status: Verified as reliable.**
+- **`pikachu_path_adjuster_agent`:** Verified as reliable.

 # Agent Ideas
+- `pokedex_gap_analyzer_agent`: Could analyze my current roster and suggest high-value Pokémon to catch in a new area to improve type coverage.